vihar-s1/made-with-ai/merge_words/README.md

 3.

     1. Improve the grid layout and remove spacing between tiles.
 Give the tiles a slightly rectangular shape.
     2. Improve the "Submit Word" and "Shuffle Tiles" button UI.
     3. Improve the dark theme, light theme and iron out some bugs.
     4. Add sound effects for each button click, but not grid tiles.
     5. Create a backspace button to clear the last tile selection.
     6. The Enter button submits, and the backspace button clears

+### Python Prompt Iteration

+1.

+    Now lets generate the same version of the game in python.

+    1. I want a 3 files structure for the game.
+    2. merge_words.py will contain a class to handle the game logistics.
+    3. cli.py should use the game class to implement a CLI version of the game.
+    4. gui.py should use the game class to implement a GUI version of the game.